timothy-huang/my_blog/_posts/2022-05-23-Alternative measures of societal well-being .md

 # What you can do

 Deciding on what metrics are important matters.
-As famous management guru Peter Drucker said, "You can't improve what you don't measure."

 If you're interested in being an agent of change, it might be helpful to start from a local level.
 After all, this is *your* well-being we're talking about.